meadvillerb/simple_bayes/README.md

 **Syntax/usage changes:**

+* Clean word hashes now exclude words that mix letters and numbers, and strip all punctuation including underscores.
-* An LSI instance can no longer be marshalled.
+* LSI instances can no longer be marshalled.
 * LSI no longer supports passing content as a block, because I couldn't see a  use-case.
 * LSI no longer supports manipulating an item's categories as an array.